MetPX/sarrac/README.rst

  - in some environments getting python3 environment installed is hard (example: cray linux environment is a software environment from circa 2009)

- - in-process invocation of sr_post on file closes (libsrshim.)
+ - in-process invocation of sr_post on file closes (libsr3shim.)

 Detailed use case: